Comment on page

 On the auditing side, a protocol customer is paying for the opportunity to use the Sherlock auditing marketplace.
 Sherlock does not currently employ "security experts" and does not claim to have expertise in finding the most pernicious bugs in the world.
 However, many of the security-minded participants in the marketplace are very talented at finding bugs.
 Sherlock's system is designed to aggregate the very best security experts in the world, but there is no guarantee that those experts will be available at all times, or that they will find every bug.
 Sherlock believes that any security service that claims it can prevent 100% of bugs in smart contracts is lying.
 Sherlock does not claim to be able to do this, but the Sherlock auditing marketplace is designed to have a strong chance of finding the most bugs possible in the smart contracts that are audited through the marketplace.
 However, the expectation should be that bugs will be missed.
 On the coverage side, Sherlock has made a large effort (more than any other crypto security firm that Sherlock is aware of) to attempt to have some amount of funds available for paying out to protocol customers for smart contract exploits that were missed during the Sherlock audit marketplace process.
+When each respective protocol seeks to engage Sherlock to identify potential smart contract exploits through the marketplace of talented security-minded participants and takes that process to completion (finishes the fix reveiw, etc.), they are eligible for activating coverage.
+Sherlock backs its process by allowing such respective protocol a potential recovery as specified in their respective coverage agreement, in the event Sherlock missed an exploit, so long as no other nonqualifying events apply.
+Protocol teams agree that they have conducted their own DYOR, and Sherlock makes no representations about the economic viability of each given protocol or associated cryptocurrency.
+Only the respective protocol itself may recover using Sherlock, and any such recovery is not guaranteed, cannot be guaranteed, and is subject to various terms, conditions, and limitations.
 A protocol customer may pay for a certain amount of coverage (i.e. 1M USDC), but there is no guarantee that the Sherlock staking pool will have 1M USDC to fulfill the 1M USDC repayment.
-It's not possible to guarantee this for many reasons: the Sherlock protocol can itself be exploited and all funds drained, other protocol customers may experience exploits first and the funds can get drained, and, in the current version of the protocol, some of the funds are deposited into other protocols (to earn yield for stakers) and those funds can be lost due to many circumstances in the other protocols (hacks, rug pulls, etc.).
+It's not possible to guarantee this for many reasons: the Sherlock protocol can itself be exploited and all funds drained, other protocol customers may experience exploits first and the funds can get drained, and other instances can occur.
 Besides this, there are many other reasons why the 4-of-7 multisig or the UMA Optimistic Oracle may decide NOT to send funds to a protocol customer that believes it has experienced an exploit.
 Every protocol customer has a publicly available "Coverage Agreement" which explains to the multi-sig and to the UMA Optimistic Oracle, what the intended details of coverage are.
 If an event occurs which those mechanisms decide does not fall into the correct category in the Coverage Agreement, then the protocol customer may not receive funds.
 There are also risks such as governance attacks, smart contract exploits, malicious behavior etc. that can cause the 4-of-7 multisig or UMA Optimistic Oracle to behave unexpectedly, and potentially not send funds to a protocol customer who believes they should be paid out.

 Aside from all the risks and potential malfunctions detailed in the paragraphs above, a user of a protocol that has coverage from Sherlock has even more risks for why they may not receive any payout in a loss situation.
 The Sherlock protocol is designed for management by, and payout to, protocol customers, NOT their users.
 Sherlock hopes, but cannot guarantee or provide expectation, that the protocol customer will decide to use the funds to pay users.
 Because of this, even if a payout DOES occur to a protocol customer, there can be no expectation that a user will receive benefit, because the protocol customer would have control of any funds.
 If the protocol customer makes a mistake (sets up the funds to be sent to the zero address, etc.) then the user of the protocol customer may receive no monetary benefit from the coverage relationship between Sherlock protocol and the protocol customer.
 If the protocol customer behaves maliciously (runs away with the payout from Sherlock) then the user of the protocol customer may also receive no monetary compensation in this situation.
 Sherlock wants to make it very clear that there is no guarantee of a payout, and that there is no guarantee that the payout actually reaches the affected users.